FDio/vpp/docs/gettingstarted/developers/fib20/attachedexport.rst

 covers, and only the adj-fibs and locals, not any covered more specific (sourced e.g. by API).
-The imported FIB entries are sourced as *attached-export* this is a low priority source, so if those prefixes already exist in the import VRF, sourced by the API, then they will continue to forward with that information.
+The imported FIB entries are sourced as *attached-export* this is a low priority source, so if those prefixes already exist in the import table, sourced by the API, then they will continue to forward with that information.

 .. figure:: /_images/fib20fig6.png